chrisgnovi/novi.github.io/_pages/cv.md

 Education
 ======
-* A.S in Computer Science, Normandale Community College
-* B.S. in Geophysics, University of Minnesota-Twin Cities
+* B.S. in Geophysics, Minor Computer Science  University of Minnesota-Twin Cities
 * M.S. in Geophysics, University of Wyoming

 Skills
 ======